Syntacticbutter/digital-library/README.md

 Works can be filtered by work title, author, publication year, source, work type, and access status.

-Cited and related works can also be shown.
+Cited and related works can also be dislpayed.

 ![Work filters](static/readme/work_filters.png)